-If you are getting the new iPhone but it’s a very different to the android OS, many people looking for the ways to transferring data from android to iPhone.
-If you want to get all Contacts, apps, photos and music on iPhone without losing then here in this article explains about how to Transfer Contacts from Android To iPhone.
+If you are getting the new iPhone but it’s a very different to the Android OS, many people looking for the ways of transferring data from android to iPhone.
+If you want to get all Contacts, apps, photos and music on iPhone without losing then here in this article explains how to Transfer Contacts from Android To iPhone.

 We have already explained how to move contacts from iPhone to Android, and we have compiled here 3 different ways you can use to easily move your contacts from any Android devices to the iPhone.

 Keep in mind that there is also an all-in-one way to transfer everything from Android to iOS in this post, be sure to look out for that.

 How To Transfer Contacts From Android To iPhone: 3 Different Ways

 Method #1: Transfer Android contacts to iPhone through the SIM Card